Xingyu-Wang02/RStudio/README.md

 # Hello World!
 I'm Xingyu Wang from BEIJING, CHINA🇨🇳
-I am a freshman at College of William & Mary.
 I am interested in Economics and Statistics.
-I like lisening to music and playing instrument.
-I've played the piano for more than ten years.
-I am also learning flute and guitar myself during my spare time!
-I love running and playing badmiton.
-I have a cute lovely named "Blueberry".
+Besides, I am big fun of music and I've learnt to play the piano and the flute.
+I also love playing sports, especially running and playing badmiton.
+I have a lovely cat named "Blueberry".
 Looking forward to meet you all at W&M!

 ![cat](https://xingyu-wang02.github.io/DATA-100/cat.JPG)